Notifying Scottish Widows of a Death

 "Could you let me know what documents you need and what the next steps are?"

-The bereavement team will guide you through the rest of the call.
-Have the death certificate, your photo ID, and any account details to hand before calling.
+The bereavement team will take it from there and guide you through the rest.
+Have the death certificate, your photo ID, and any account details beside you before you ring.

 Additional information